codeadamca/javascript-sendgrid/README.md

-# javascript-sendgrid
+# php-sendgrid
-A basic example of using JavaScript and an HTML form to send am email using the SendGrid API.
+A basic example of using PHP and an HTML form to send an email using the SendGrid API.